 The Bobble Place is a custom-made bobblehead dolls, founded by Jeff Wolsky, who sculpted them by hand from photos provided by the client.

-Jeff Wolsky states that the next level is for his company to open up a large amount of kiosks in shopping malls all over the world.
-People would be able to visit these kiosks to look at, customize and purchase different kinds of bobblehead dolls.
+According to Jeff Wolsky, he wants to open up a large number of kiosks in shopping malls all over the world as a next state for his company.
+People would be able to customize and purchase different kinds of bobblehead dolls by visiting these kiosks.

 The prices for the custom bobblehead dolls start right around $80 for a fully custom bobblehead.